Pronouns

 Most of the topics in Splunk documentation use the second-person singular pronoun, "you" and "your", to address a single user directly.
 If you have to write in the third person or refer to someone in the third person, make sure that you choose gender-neutral third-person pronouns, such as "they", "their", and "them".

-- The end user must add lines of code to their app to enable it in Splunk Enterprise.
+- The end user must add lines of code to their app for it to work in Splunk Enterprise.

 In most cases, you can make the antecedent plural to keep agreement with the pronoun.

-- End users must add lines of code to their app to enable it in Splunk Enterprise.
+- End users must add lines of code to their app for it to work in Splunk Enterprise.

 In many cases, and preferably, you can rewrite the sentence to be more direct.

-- You must add code to your app to enable it in Splunk Enterprise.
+- You must add code to your app for it to work in Splunk Enterprise.

 The following examples are not acceptable uses of pronouns in Splunk documentation: